Snigglitchy/scRNAseq-Analysis-101/Intro for the absolute noob.md

 Stick around and you’ll learn something, if not everything.

 I have a great plan of action for you.
+Just follow the steps, ok?

+૮ ˶ᵔ ᵕ ᵔ˶ ა

 ARE YOU READY?